 The Introvert’s Sales Process

-Here is a complete sales process designed for introverted founders:
+Here's a complete sales process designed for introverted founders:

 Step 1: Attract through content.
 Write weekly.
 Share on LinkedIn.
 Build an email list.
 Let people come to you.
 No cold calls.
 No networking pressure.
 Just consistent, useful content that draws the right people in.